-- a. comply with all legislative, regulatory and contractual requirements - b. follow incident management processes - c. abide by human resources and user access security procedures - d. follow communication and connectivity management processes - e. follow asset management and allocation processes - f. follow business continuity management practices - g. use approved acquisition, development and maintenance practices - h. follow physical and environmental security procedures - i. follow access control procedures - j. undertake security education, training and awareness - k. make themselves aware of the consequences of information security policy violations

-(5) Under the Use of Computer Facilities Statute 2009 the CIO may issue determinations from time to time with prospective effect to determine authorised usage.
+- a. comply with all legislative, regulatory and contractual requirements; - b. follow incident management processes; - c. abide by People & Culture and user access security procedures; - d. follow communication and connectivity management processes; - e. follow asset management, physical security, and allocation processes; - f. follow business continuity management practices; - g. use approved acquisition, development and maintenance practices; - h. follow physical and environmental security procedures; - i. follow access control procedures; - j. undertake security education, training and awareness; and - k. make themselves aware of the consequences of information security policy violations and adhere to the Data Governance and Records Management Policies. - (5) Under the Use of Computer Facilities Statute 2009 the CIO may issue determinations from time to time with prospective effect to determine authorised usage.
 The CIO is empowered to determine the levels of compliance to the practices contained in this policy and procedure.

-Section 4 - Procedures
+Section 6 - Procedures